jmblankley/DataStructuresAndAlgorithms/ProjectI/README.md

 The following commands are available for interacting with the program:

 - `-print` - can be added at the end of the execution line to display the sorted data.
+- `time` - was used in the beginning of the command to get data to construct the graphs

 ## Example